Wood Badge

 What is Wood Badge?

 Wood Badge is an advanced national leadership course for scouting volunteers and professionals.
-Scouters from Cub Scouting, Scouts BSA, Venturing, Sea Scouts, Explorers, and district and council Scouters are all welcome to take the Wood Badge Course.
+Scouters from Cub Scouting, Scouts BSA, Venturing, Sea Scouts, Explorers, and district and council Scouters are all welcome to take the Wood Badge course.

 Participants attend five training days over two-weekend camping programs and a mid-course patrol meeting.
 Using what you’ve learned, you develop a “ticket” with a counselor and set goals to be completed over the 18 months following your course.
 Upon completing your ticket, you will receive the Wood Badge certificate, neckerchief, woggle, and beads at an appropriate public ceremony.

 If you need financial assistance, consider your unit’s budget for leadership development, your employer’s continuing education policies, or community organization memberships.
 You can also check with your district training chair for other possible resources.
+Note: Upon successful completion of the Wood Badge course, fees for in-council members will be refunded.